ModNation Racers: Story

 The story centers around the player character, commonly referred to as 'Tagger' or 'Tag', who remains silent throughout in-game cutscenes.
 Biff Tradwell and Gary Reasons, commentators of the ModNation Racing Championship, announce the qualifier for this season's MRC tour.
 Tag lives with his mother at their family-run paintshop, where business has been slow for a long time.
-Upon showing an MRC poster to race to his mother, she informs him that his grandfather, Chief, is now a crew-chief, which, along with his own kart, is all he needs to enter the qualifier.
+Upon showing an MRC poster to race to his mother, she informs him that his old-friend, Chief, is now a crew-chief, which, along with his own kart, is all he needs to enter the qualifier.
 Chief, while critical of Tag's choice of kart decoration, agrees to be his crew-chief.

 Upon qualifying for the MRC Tour and already becoming a popular contestant with fans for his unique style, Tag's Uncle Richard, head of Conservative Motors, a company responsible for cheap, bland and uninteresting karts, attempts to sign him up for a sponsorship deal that is quickly turned down.
 Halfway through the Home Tour, Tag's mother reveals that they are unable to afford the constant repairs to his kart.
 When the kart blows out, Tag's mother, inspired by her son's newfound popularity, decides to reopen her paintshop as a bodyshop garage, becoming an instant hit with customers and allowing them to stay financially afloat.

 During the third Tour, Chief finds that the Boom Box Weapons System on Tag's kart is badly damaged, despite its supposed indestructibility, and since it is expensive to replace, could risk Tag being unable to continue the Tour.
-Tag's mother asks if the Boom Box from Chief's old kart is still functional after his racing wreck years ago, but Chief claims it was the reason he was unable to continue racing.
+Tag's mother asks if the Boom Box from Chief's old kart is still functional after his racing wreck since 1985, but Chief claims it was the reason he was unable to continue racing.
 While working on repairs for Tag's kart the night before the Grim Tour, Chief discovers a bomb planted on the kart's undercarriage.
 Chief survives the explosion, but falls into a coma.
 Not wanting his mother to sell the bodyshop, Tag reluctantly signs on to the Conservative Motors team, much to Uncle Richard's delight.
 As a result, he has to race in a bland kart and racing outfit with no creative freedom, with Richard acting as his inexperienced crew-chief.

 Eventually, Chief recovers from his coma.
 Distraught that Tag has signed onto the CM Team, Chief reveals that he actually retired from racing after being petrified from his wreck caused by MRC reigning champion Espresso, and that the Boom Box from his kart is still functional.
-He offers it to Tag so that he can remain in the Grim Tour, break away from CM and get his creative freedom back.
-Tag then wins both the MRC Grim Tour and Grand Tour, becoming the new champion of the MRC taking the place of Espresso.
-Chief gets his revenge on Espresso, while Uncle Richard is arrested for the kart bomb plot against Tag.
+He offers it to Tag so that he can remain in the Grim Tour, and break away from CM to get his creative freedom back.